-- More than one medication error in the same practicum day. - Offensive comments to patient, patient's family, practicum site staff, Ouachita Baptist University faculty, or fellow students. - Unwilling to perform tasks according to accepted protocol or routine. - Decline in quality and quantity of documentation. - Ineffective use of work time. - Does not follow medication administration protocols. - Refuses to ask for assistance when performing a task or skill unfamiliar to student. - Irritable; unpredictable mood swings; social isolation. - Receive complaints about performance from patients, nurses, patient's family, and/or fellow students. - Challenges departmental policy and procedures repeatedly. - Solicitous of patients, families, supervisors. - Rationalizes negative feedback. - Defensive beyond expectation when questioned about errors/poor patient care. - Rudeness to patient, patient's family, practicum site staff, Ouachita Baptist University faculty, and/or fellow students.
+• More than one medication error in the same practicum day.

-- Questionable integrity/truth of charting/assignments. - Does not follow appropriate guidelines for use of physical restraints, side rails, or other safety issues. - Communicates poorly and/or ineffectively with patient, patient's family, practicum site staff, Ouachita Baptist University faculty, and fellow students. - Frequently not prepared for daily-expected activities. - Refuses to admit mistakes or errors in judgment. - Continually disappearing from assigned unit without appropriate notification to instructor/preceptor. - Repeatedly does not bring required paperwork to practicum areas. - Procrastination of assigned duties during the practicum day. - Unwillingness to assist fellow students with tasks when asked. - Inappropriate use of terms and abbreviations. - Inappropriately dressed or not dressed according to policy established by Department of Nursing at Ouachita Baptist University. - Refuses to adhere to practicum site policy regarding smoking. - Sleeping during practicum or pre/post conference. - Copying chart materials without the explicit consent of the facility and practicum preceptor. - Violating HIPAA policies from either the University and/or practicum agency.
+- Offensive comments to client, practicum site staff, Ouachita Baptist University faculty, or fellow students. - Unwilling to perform tasks according to accepted protocol or routine. - Decline in quality and quantity of documentation. - Ineffective use of work time. - Does not follow medication administration protocols. - Refuses to ask for assistance when performing a task or skill unfamiliar to student. - Irritable; unpredictable mood swings; social isolation. - Receive complaints about performance from clients, nurses, client's family, and/or fellow students. - Challenges with departmental policy and procedures repeatedly. - Solicitous of clients, families, supervisors. - Rationalizes negative feedback. - Defensive beyond expectation when questioned about errors/poor client care. - Rudeness to client, practicum site staff, Ouachita Baptist University faculty, and/or fellow students. - Questionable integrity/truth of charting/assignments. - Does not follow appropriate guidelines for use of physical restraints, side rails, or other safety issues. - Communicates poorly and/or ineffectively with client, practicum site staff, Ouachita Baptist University faculty, and fellow students. - Frequently not prepared for daily-expected activities. - Refuses to admit mistakes or errors in judgment. - Continually disappearing from assigned unit without appropriate notification to instructor/preceptor. - Repeatedly does not bring required paperwork to practicum areas. - Procrastination of assigned duties during the practicum day. - Unwillingness to assist fellow students with tasks when asked. - Inappropriate use of terms and abbreviations. - Inappropriately dressed or not dressed according to policy established by Department of Nursing at Ouachita Baptist University. - Refuses to adhere to practicum site policy regarding smoking. - Sleeping during practicum or pre/post conference. - Copying chart materials without the explicit consent of the facility and practicum preceptor. - Violating HIPAA policies from either the University and/or practicum agency.